A local's guide to Corfu island - Konstantinos Tsoumanis - Citimarks

 Cadavre Exquis

-If Corfu was a film?
+If Corfu were a film?

-If it was a Corfiot dish?
+If it were a Corfiot dish?

 If you could travel in time for one day, which century of the Corfiot history would you go back to and what would you like to discover?